Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

+- Embiid is responsible for taking 19.3% of his team's field goal attempts this season with 20.1 per game.

-- He's made one threes per game, or 6.4% of his team's makes from beyond the arc this season.
+- Embiid is averaging 3.0 three-point field goal attempts per game this season, which is 7.5% of his team's tries from beyond the arc.

-- The 76ers rank 26th in possessions per game with 99.8.
-His opponents, the Celtics, have a middling offensive tempo, ranking 16th with 101.9 possessions per contest.
+- Embiid's opponents, the Celtics, have a middling offensive tempo, ranking 16th in the NBA with 101.9 possessions per game, while his 76ers rank 26th in possessions per game with 99.8.

-- The Celtics allow 111.4 points per game, fourth-ranked in the NBA.
+- On defense, the Celtics have given up 111.4 points per contest, which is fourth-best in the NBA.

-- The Celtics concede 44 rebounds per game, ranking 18th in the league.
+- The Celtics allow 44 rebounds per contest, ranking 18th in the league.

-- In terms of assists, the Celtics are second in the league, giving up 23.1 per contest.
+- Giving up 23.1 assists per game, the Celtics are the second-ranked squad in the NBA.

-- Looking at 3-pointers, the Celtics are ranked fifth in the NBA, giving up 11.6 makes per contest.
+- In terms of 3-pointers, the Celtics are ranked fifth in the NBA, giving up 11.6 makes per contest.

 Joel Embiid vs. the Celtics